-We here evaluate our new framework.
-FDR3's ability to analyse CSP and generate supercombinator machines is exploited in generating our SAT encoding, which is then checked by the Glucose 4.0 solver [7].
+In this section, we evaluate our new deadlock-freedom-checking framework; we implemented our SAT encoding, using FDR3's capabilities, which is then checked by the Glucose 4.0 solver [5].
 We call this new tool DeadlOx.
 A prototype of our DeadlOx and the models used in this section are available at [1].
 For this experiment, we checked deadlock freedom for some CSP benchmark problems.
-The experiment was conducted on a dedicated machine with a quadcore Intel Core i5-4300U CPU @ 1.90GHz, and 8GB of RAM.
-We compare our prototype against: SDD, CSDD and FSDD (which are implemented in Martin's Deadlock Checker tool [14]); Pair technique [2]; FDR3's built-in deadlock freedom assertion [9], and its combination with partial order reduction (FDRp) [10] or compression techniques (FDRc) [18].
+The experiment was conducted on a dedicated machine with a quad-core Intel Core i5-4300U CPU @ 1.90GHz, and 8GB of RAM.
+We compare our prototype against: SDD, CSDD and FSDD (which are implemented in Martin's Deadlock Checker tool [12]); Pair technique [2]; FDR3's built-in deadlock freedom assertion [7], and its combination with partial order reduction (FDRp) [8] or compression techniques (FDRc) [15].